Sensorineural hearing loss: Signs and symptoms

 Since the inner ear is not directly accessible to instruments, identification is by patient report of the symptoms and audiometric testing.
-Of those who present to their doctor with sensorineural hearing loss, 90% report having diminished hearing, 57% report having a plugged feeling in ear, and 49% report having ringing in ear (tinnitus).
+Of those who present to their doctor with sensorineural hearing loss, 90% report having diminished hearing, 57% report having a plugged feeling in the ear, and 49% report having ringing in the ear (tinnitus).
 About half report vestibular (vertigo) problems.

 For a detailed exposition of symptoms useful for screening, a self-assessment questionnaire was developed by the American Academy of Otolaryngology, called the Hearing Handicap Inventory for Adults (HHIA).
 It is a 25-question survey of subjective symptoms.

 Causes

-Sensorineural hearing loss may be genetic or acquired (i.e. as a consequence of disease, noise, trauma, etc.).
+Sensorineural hearing loss may be genetic or acquired (i.e., as a consequence of disease, noise, trauma, etc.).
 People may have a hearing loss from birth (congenital) or the hearing loss may come on later.
 Many cases are related to old age (age-related).

 Genetic

 Hearing loss can be inherited.
 More than 40 genes have been implicated in the cause of deafness.
 There are 300 syndromes with related hearing loss, and each syndrome may have causative genes.

 Recessive, dominant, X-linked, or mitochondrial genetic mutations can affect the structure or metabolism of the inner ear.
 Some may be single point mutations, whereas others are due to chromosomal abnormalities.
-Some genetic causes give rise to a late onset hearing loss.
-Mitochondrial mutations can cause SNHL i.e. m.1555A>G, which makes the individual sensitive to the ototoxic effects of aminoglycoside antibiotics.
+Some genetic causes give rise to a late-onset hearing loss.
+Mitochondrial mutations can cause SNHL, i.e., m.1555A>G, which makes the individual sensitive to the ototoxic effects of aminoglycoside antibiotics.